-Applicant to establish whether any biodiversity considerations and commission surveys and assessments where needed in line with advice in this SPD.
+Applicant to establish whether any biodiversity considerations apply, including opportunities for improvements and additions to the ecological network, and to commission surveys and assessments where needed in line with advice in this SPD.

 Validation by LPA:

 Is adequate ecological assessment/survey information submitted if needed?